-- Participating in short conversations - Sharing information about activities and interests - Exploring such themes as greetings, family and friends, photography, leisure activities, food, recipes, relationships, travel and tourism - Learning about the francophone world - Creating and presenting unit projects - Developing strategies to become a successful language learner.
+- Participating in short conversations - Sharing information about activities and interests - Exploring such themes as greetings, school, family and friends, food and café culture - Learning about the francophone world and indigenous perspectives - Creating and presenting unit projects - Developing strategies to become a successful language learner.

 French 9 emphasizes oral communication and interaction.
 Increased attention is given to the improvement of reading and writing skills.

 Activities/Projects/Topics Include:

-- Describing and exchanging information related to things, people and activities - Sharing opinions and preferences, giving reasons - Exploring such themes as technology, inventions, sports, outdoor activities and fashion - Learning about the francophone world - Creating and presenting unit projects - Developing strategies to become a successful language learner
+- Describing and exchanging information related to things, people and activities - Sharing opinions and preferences, giving reasons - Exploring such themes as sports, celebrations and festivals, travel, and the home - Learning about the francophone world and indigenous perspectives - Creating and presenting unit projects - Developing strategies to become a successful language learner